The Attorney - Cover

 Chapter 6

 Thad checked if the recorder did its job and it did.
-The video of Linda and him, which along with its audio was of good quality and he added this recording to the hard drive.
-He had the thought that he was gathering a very nice collection of recordings.
-These recordings were going to be for his eyes only as they were what he considered to be “insurance.”
+The video which along with its audio was of good quality and was added to the hard drive.
+He had the thought that he was gathering a very nice collection of recordings but they were only going to be for his eyes as they were what he thought of as insurance.

-Just about every one of the next six weekends Thad spent the Saturday evenings and Sunday mornings with Linda.
-Because of her aversion to having her boss seeing Linda with Thad they tried to avoid places where her boss would or could be.
-Linda would casually ask her boss during work if she had plans for the weekend to better be able to avoid places her boss could be.
-Ken’s in North Rivers and some of the games the University’s sports teams were where they spent most of the time away from Thad’s house.
+Every one of the next seven weekends Thad spent all the Saturday evenings and Sunday mornings with Linda.
+Because of her aversion to having her boss seeing Linda being with Thad, they tried to avoid places where her boss would or could be.
+Linda would casually ask her boss during work if she had plans for the weekend to better be able to avoid places she may be.
+Because of that Ken’s in North Rivers and some of the games the University’s sports teams played was where they spent most of the time away from Thad’s house.
 Linda was a good cook and made some delicious meals.

-The last weekend they were together because the regular executive assistant said she was coming back from maternity leave gave them both mixed emotions.
-That was because the sex was good and they both were on a little bit of a downer because Linda was heading back to San Francisco.
-Linda said she had told her boss that if she ever needed a temporary assistant here she was available.
+The last weekend they were together, because the regular executive assistant said she was coming back from maternity leave, gave them both mixed emotions.
+That was because the sex was good and they both were sad Linda was heading back to San Francisco.
+Linda had said she had told her boss that if she ever needed a sub for a while she was available.
 Her boss said that could happen during the vacation season.
-Thad and Linda exchanged contact information with each promising the other they would stay in touch.
+Thad and Linda exchanged contact information with each of them promising the other they would stay in touch.

 For some unexplained reason, the Turner lawsuit had been selected by the court to be put on what was called “Fast Track”.
 That meant it would go to the head of the line and be tried much sooner than other lawsuits.
-Because of that interrogatories had been asked and answered and depositions were taken.
-A tentative trial date was scheduled in two weeks and both attorneys were told they needed a damn good excuse if they tried to delay that from happening.
+Because of that, interrogatories had been asked and answered, and depositions were taken.
+A tentative trial date was scheduled in two weeks and either attorney needed a damn good reason if they tried to delay that from happening.
 The insurance company still held their offer of settlement at forty-five thousand.
-Their attorney Bernie Gunn couldn’t persuade them to offer the full fifty.
+Their defense attorney Bernie Gunn couldn’t persuade them to offer the fifty.
 Thad thought he would be as ready as he could be for this trial and practiced what he would say.

 Thad signed up for the Saturday golf tournament at the club.
 It was a net tournament by class.
 He played with three other fellows and his seventy-six gross score netted out to be good enough for third place honors and a dozen golf balls.